PatrickNianga/Skillbox_Kotlin/02_HelloKotlin/README.md

-Intellij IDEA new project practice
+Intellij IDEA new project practic